GrinonBarrett/Taksidos/Placeholder Creature.md

 **Throw Voice**: So long as he can perceive it, Capralzeryx may have the sound of his voice originate from any point.

+**Menace**: As an action, anything which can perceive Capralzeryx must succeed a [Will] save with a DV equal to Capralzeryx's [Empy] score + [Will] bonus or be deathly afraid of it.
+A critical failure forces a creature to be stunned with fear for a number of rounds equal to the points of failure, causing them to be dazed and vulnerable during this time.
+Capralzeryx may use its reaction to impose disadvantage on the save of a creature it can perceive.

 **Draconic Magic**: He is capable of casting spells using wyrding and uses his [Empy] as his [Magic].
 He adds his [Empy] bonus to his spellchecks and counterspell checks.
 He knows the following spells;
 * Absenting
 * Alarum